 One of the most common perks among travel credit cards is trip insurance.

-In order to get these insurance coverages, you’ll need to pay for the cost of the trip either with your card, or with rewards points from your card.
-Generally, you, your spouse, and your dependent children are covered and, in some cases, extended family are covered, too.
-Some cards, extend your trip coverage to “traveling companions”—other people who you’ve paid to travel with you or your family.
+In order to get these insurance coverages, you’ll need to pay for the cost of the trip either with your card or with rewards points from your card.
+Generally, you, your spouse, and your dependent children are covered and, in some cases, extended family is covered, too.
+Some cards extend your trip coverage to “traveling companions”—other people who you’ve paid to travel with you or your family.

 How Does Trip Cancellation Insurance Work?

 Trip cancellation insurance covers you if your entire trip is cancelled before you even set foot out the door.
 In order to be eligible, the cancellation will need to be for a reason outside of your control, such as severe weather, an accident or illness, or being called for jury duty.
 If you sleep in and miss your flight or get caught in traffic, you generally won’t be covered.

 If you are covered, though, you’ll need to contact any travel companies you’ve paid, like the airline, hotel, or rental car agency that you’ve made a booking with, to see if you can get a refund.
 If you can’t, you’ll typically have anywhere from 20 to 60 days to notify your card’s benefits administrator that you want to file a claim.
 You can do this by calling up the number on the back of your card or visiting its website.